hantsy/spring-reactive-sample/docs/start/first.md

 ### Standalone Servlet Container

-If you are stick on traditional web applications, and want to package it into a **war** file and deploy it into an existing servlet container, Spring 5 provides a `AbstractReactiveWebInitializer`to archive this purpose.
-It is a standard Spring `ApplicationInitializer` implementation which can be scanned by Spring container when servlet container starts up.
+If you prefer traditional web applications and want to package a WAR to deploy into a servlet container, Spring Framework 7 provides AbstractReactiveWebInitializer to help initialize a reactive web application in a Servlet environment.
+This class implements ApplicationInitializer and is discovered by the servlet container at startup.

 Create a `AppInitializer` instead of the `Application` class.